redeem4/Care_Corner/care-corner-api/README.md

     sls invoke local --function panic

+Note: The first time you invoke a function the Java Bridge has to download and build.
+If this seems to be taking a long time, you'll see a message that says, "Building Java bridge, first invocation might take a bit longer", hit Ctrl-C and then run this script: `./scripts/build-java-bridge.sh`

 Tip: `sls` is an alisas provided for the `serverless` command.

 To run with test data, use the `d` or `p` switch: